This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Want some pumpkins to decorate for fall?
 Visit a local farm, fall festival, grocery store, or home improvement store on the day of Halloween or the first week of November, when these places are trying to get rid of remaining pumpkin inventory.

-Many Christmas tree lots often give away scrawny trees for free, and often give them away (or for a dramatically reduced price) at the end of the season — usually the last day the lot is open, which is typically December 24.
+Many Christmas tree lots often give away scrawny trees for free, and often give unsold trees away (or sell them for a dramatically reduced price) at the end of the season — usually the last day the lot is open, which is typically December 24.

 Flowers are often in surplus during the days immediately following a holiday — such as Valentine’s Day or Mother’s Day.
-Sometimes florists simply can’t sell all the stock they purchased, and will give away flowers or sell them at deep discounts.
-These flowers are great for pressing.
-And dried flowers are perfect for other craft projects such as centerpieces and wreaths.
+Sometimes florists and grocery stores that sell flowers will give away flowers or sell them at deep discounts immediately after each holiday.
+These flowers are great for pressing — and dried flowers are perfect for other craft projects such as centerpieces and wreaths!

 More Free Pallets & Other Materials For Your DIY Projects